bmedicke/quantum_cryptography/software.md

 # activate the virtual environment.
 source env/bin/activate
+  # while working in an activated virtual environment you can
+  # simply use `python` and `pip` and  skip the postfixes.

 # install requirements.
-pip3.9 install wheel
+pip install wheel
-pip3.9 install -r requirements.txt
+pip install -r requirements.txt

 # enable the I2C interface:
 sudo raspi-config
   # Interfacing options → I2C → yes.
 ```

-**While working in an activated virtual environment you can always simply use `python` and `pip`.**

 # starting the notebook